iwlytteot/LED_Control/README.md

 </p>

 #### Static mode
-- keep the same color or just dim it
+- set a color with variable intensity
 #### Dynamic mode
-- apply transition from one RGB value to the other RGB value
+- apply transition from one RGB value to the other RGB value with variable speed of transition

 ## Connection settings
   <img src="https://github.com/iwlytteot/LED_Control/blob/master/img/settings.jpg" width="211">